What is a Buffer Strip?

 What is the Buffer Law?

-The buffer law is a new law signed by Governor Mark Dayton in 2015 requiring perennial vegetation buffers be installed along lakes, rivers, streams, and drainage ditches.
+The buffer law is a new law signed by Governor Mark Dayton in 2015 requiring perennial vegetation buffers be installed along lakes, rivers, streams, and public drainage ditches.
 It is designed to help filter out phosphorus, nitrogen, and sediment as well as provide wildlife habitat.

 What are the requirements of the Buffer Law?